 Gastrointestinal Surgical Outcomes Research Postdoctoral Fellowship

-Over the course of their lives the average American will undergo nearly nine surgical procedures, many related to diseases of the digestive track or conditions associated with obesity.
+Over the course of their lives, the average American will undergo nearly nine surgical procedures, many related to diseases of the digestive track or conditions associated with obesity.
 Despite being some of the most commonly performed interventions, most of these procedures have not been subjected to rigorous scientific evaluation.
 For almost all of these procedures, fundamental questions regarding surgical epidemiology, clinical effectiveness, best practices to accomplish best outcomes, population-level results, patient-reported perspectives, and cost considerations have yet to be addressed.
 As healthcare delivery is reformed and as we strive towards building a learning healthcare system, addressing these questions is critical.
 To address this need, we started the Gastrointestinal Surgical Outcomes Research Postdoctoral Fellowship.

-This NIDDK-funded fellowship involves didactic training and practical experience in advanced research methodology focused on interventions related to the gastrointestinal system, obesity, and obesity-associated conditions.
+The NIDDK-funded Gastrointestinal Surgical Outcomes Research fellowship involves didactic training and practical experience in advanced research methodology focused on interventions related to the gastrointestinal system, obesity, and obesity-associated conditions.
 The training is focused in six areas:

-- Research using observational data.
+- Research using observational data;

-- Patient-centered outcome and preference assessment.
+- Patient-centered outcome and preference assessment;

-- Health economics and behavioral economics.
+- Health economics and behavioral economics;

-- Clinical / translational research.
+- Clinical / translational research; and

 - Research operations management.